sammyd/iOS8-day-by-day-book/manuscript/21-alerts-and-popovers.md

 In the past, alerts were actually a subclass of `UIView`, which were then displayed in a new `UIWindow`.
-This caused all kinds of issues with rotation and really doesn't fit the adaptive rotation-agnostic world of iOS8.
+This caused all kinds of issues with rotation and really doesn't fit the adaptive rotation-agnostic world of iOS 8.
 Since alerts are just another way to present content, they have been brought in-line with the rest of UIKit, in that it is just a `UIViewController` that is displayed using the `presentViewController()` method.